Johnr24/COVID19_FACESHIELD_4_CNC_ROUTER/README.md

 Credit for the idea of 2 part design for better nesting goes to www.elsonknives.com

 It is designed to fit a standard 80mm European 4 hole holepunch.

+included is the fusion 360 file and a STEP file